blog-banner

 2. There’s a hierarchy of independent controllers that work together to automate tasks.
 The different controllers have pretty clear and separable functions but still it is initially hard to get your head around the dance that they are doing together.
 Julia Evans has written an excellent blog post describing the dance in detail.

 3. In order to allow multiple pods to serve on the same port on one machine, Kubernetes must assign a unique IP to each pod.
 So the IPs of the VMs themselves are not used directly.
-According to this video, for GKE specifically, routing rules in GCP, unix networking configuration on the k8s nodes themselves, and the underlying VPC network work together to create the abstraction.
+According to , for GKE specifically, routing rules in GCP, unix networking configuration on the k8s nodes themselves, and the underlying VPC network work together to create the abstraction.
 Note that on other cloud providers, the model is the same, but the abstraction might be implemented differently.

 4. If a user wants to run CockroachDB across multiple geographic regions, then multiple Kubernetes clusters must be joined together in some way.
-Former Cockroach Labs engineer Alex Robinson has written a blog post about this exploring the options; none of them are simple.
+Former Cockroach Labs engineer Alex Robinson has written a

 1 and 2 are control plane only.
 That is, if etcd or the controllers break, we cannot add a node to a CockroachDB cluster running on Kubernetes, but the cluster will keep serving SQL queries all the same.
 Also, there are managed Kubernetes offering such as GKE that reduce how much Cockroach Labs SRE needs to know about etcd for example.